easbarba/zae/README.md

     $ make deps && make install

+-- User install only!

+PS: you may need to set PATH to find local packages.

 ## History

 Distro began as a module of a super package called `cejo` and extracted as standalone to follow the UNIX main rule: 'do one thing, well'.